 We develop a comprehensive plan that will work for years and on autopilot.
-Performance reviews, team building parties, development plan and so on.
+Performance reviews, team building parties, development plans, and so on.

 Small things sum up.
 They show continuous attention and care.

-So here is what I suggest.
+So, here’s what I suggest.

 It should be something specific, measurable, and tangible.